Microwave Oatmeal with Old Fashioned Rolled Oats (whole oats)

 How to Cook Oatmeal in Microwave

-- Make sure you’re using old fashioned rolled oats or whole oats.
+- Like we mentioned above, make sure you’re using old fashioned rolled oats or whole oats.
 We love the Bob’s Red Mill brand of Old Fashioned Rolled Oats.

 - Every microwave has a different power level, so make sure your microwave is set at the default “high” power.